rm3l/datanucleus-gradle-plugin/README.md

 ## Getting Started

-This plugin is published to the Gradle Plugins repo.
+This plugin is published to the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/org.rm3l.datanucleus-gradle-plugin).

 * Build script snippet for plugins DSL for Gradle 2.1 and later: